Updated July 2024

 Employee morale is essential for ensuring high growth and low turnover.

-According to a Gallup survey, only 36% of employees consider themselves “engaged” at work.
+According to the latest Gallup workplace survey, only 33% of U.S. employees consider themselves “engaged” at work, reaching an 11-year low.
 This lack of engagement is costly.
 In the United States alone, disengagement costs up to $550 billion per year, according to the Achievers Workforce Institute‘s 2021 Engagement and Retention Report.

 How would you rate employee morale within your company today?
 Is the employee motivation high and the team willing to go above and beyond for their company?
 Conversely, is your company willing to go above and beyond for its employees?
 Or is morale low with employees losing motivation to do anything productive?